Welcome to the Department of Secondary Education, Technology Education & Foundations

 Undergraduate teacher education candidates must complete all portions of the General Knowledge Test prior to being admitted to the upper division of the Professional Education Unit (PEU), pass the professional Knowledge portion of the Florida Teacher Certification Examination prior to student teaching and graduation, and successfully complete an “acceptable” electronic portfolio.

 Professional Training Options were developed by the Florida Department of Education as an alternative route designed to offer professional preparation in education for individuals who already hold a degree in a particular subject area or for students working towards an undergraduate degree in a content area.
 State University System (SUS) Colleges of Education with an approved initial teacher preparation program may offer a Professional Training Option to students completing subject area degrees at their institution.
 Interested individuals choosing to explore this option as a way for obtaining certification will have received pre-professional level training in the Educator Accomplished Practices and competency two (2) of the reading endorsement upon completion of the PTO.
 Integrated school based observations and/or participation experiences are associated with these programs.

-Dr. Bernadette Kelley, Chairperson
+Dr. Endya Stewart, Chairperson